 October 12 2021: My poem "it was the land" has been accepted for publication in LAWRENCE HOUSE CENTRE FOR THE ARTS - RECKONINGS & RECONCILIATIONS. https://lawrencehouse.ca/it-was-the-land #Yukon #truthandreconciliation

-September 30 2021 - Today as we celebrate the first National Day for Truth and Reconciliation:
+September 30 2021 First National Day for Truth and Reconciliation

 I wrote this poem as I and my fellow Canadians struggled to come to terms with the discovery of unmarked graves on the grounds of residential schools in Canada.
 Today as we celebrate the first National Day for Truth and Reconciliation may the healing begin.
 In honour of those who never returned home this poem is called “it was the land”. #NationalTRW #TruthAndReconciliation #OrangeShirtDay #EveryChildMatters #Yukon #Canada

-Join me at CanLitScape Poets & Storytellers JLF LitFest Toronto 2021 showcasing South Asia’s unique literary heritage & Canada’s diverse literary legacy at Jaipur Literature Festival on October 2 & 3 2021! ~~> canlitscape.com/poet/pjjohnson
+Join me at CanLitScape Poets & Storytellers JLF LitFest Toronto 2021 showcasing South Asia’s unique literary heritage & Canada’s diverse literary legacy at Jaipur Literature Festival on October 2 & 3 2021.

 #Yukon #Jaipur #Toronto #Poets #Diversity